jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 0.4.0 (Stable) - TBA
+- New Feature: Size in byte and tuples are stored in Zookeeper
+- Improvement: Introduced the generic space partitioner interface
 - Improvement: Created bboxdb_tools module
 - Improvement: Clean up dependencies of the modules